 9 v 9 games:

-Deliberate heading is not allowed in 9v9 games.
+Deliberate heading is not allowed in 9v9 games for the U11 (2008) birth year games.
 If a player deliberately heads the ball in a game, an indirect free kick should be awarded to the opposing team from the spot of the offense.
-If the deliberate header occurs within the goal area, the indirect free kick should be taken on the goal area line parallel to the goal line at the nearest point to where the infringement occurred
+If the deliberate header occurs within the goal area, the indirect free kick should be taken on the goal area line parallel to the goal line at the nearest point to where the infringement occurred.

 Substitutions are unlimited and can occur at any stoppage.